 When I realised something was maybe amiss I toddled off to my GP.
 We all know that doctors love rashes, pus and syndromes and it was the latter label for me.
 After a few months of tolerating, grinning and not bearing it I asked to try a nerve block.
 My wish was granted and I had it done last November.
 Short-term relief and then deja-vu of vicious pains, muscle spasms in back and bum, toes all pointing in different directions and the high/lowlight of peeing my pants in Sainsbury’s.
 Not intentionally.

-In discussion with the pain consultant (BN) I asked if it was possible that my own bone had grown too much around the bone graft, that was used as scaffold in my sacroiliac fusion operation, and it was pushing onto the nerve; continually annoying it and compressing it.
+In discussions with the surgeon (SJ) and pain consultant (BN) I asked if it was possible that my own bone had grown too much around the bone graft, that was used as scaffold in my sacroiliac fusion operation, and it was pushing onto the nerve; continually annoying it and compressing it.
 He felt that was quite likely and suggested pulsed radio-frequency treatment* to ‘free’ it.
 At this point the GP's earlier diagnosis of syndrome became a ‘bone’ issue.

 “What would you normally be doing?” and, “do you see clients for hypnotherapy?” and, “how many words are in a book?” and, “I’ll need the longer curved one” and then nicest words, “night night.”